Got some questions? We've got answers!

 We may also elect to close on lesser federal holidays if we do not have more than 5 reservations for daycare.
 If you would like to attend on one of these holidays, make sure to let us know in advance so that we can assess if we have enough kids to be open for play!

 What are the requirements to be enrolled at Barking Mad?

-- Must be current on all vaccinations.
+Must be current on all vaccinations.
 Rabies and DHLPP - Both one and three year vaccinations accepted.
-Bordatella is required within the past year
+Bordetella is required within the past year

-- Must be at least 3 months old (Puppies must have had at least two of the three DHLPP booster shots)
+Must be at least 3 months old (Puppies must have had at least two of the three DHLPP booster shots and a bordetella)